maroider/asbestos/README.md

 # asbestos
-asbestos is a tool for intercepting program I/O calls on Windows.
+asbestos is a tool for interepting I/O from games. asbestos currently only works on Windows.

 # How?